Skip to content

 But science in Brazil doesn’t pay.
 My stipend was ~$50/month.
 So I moved to the private sector.

 At Embraer, I spent 7 years learning to build production systems.
-I started in a non-technical area (aircraft technical publications) and quickly began automating processes with bash scripts on Sun Microsystems machines.
+I started in aircraft technical publications and quickly began automating processes with bash scripts on Sun Microsystems machines.
 Embraer gave me time to earn my Computer Engineering degree, study Applied Mathematics, and grow as an engineer.

 After 7 years, I felt trapped.
 I wanted to fly further.